m0-k1/Perceptron_Model/README.md

 In this repository we are going to make our perceptron Model from scratch and then use it to determine the presence of calcium oxalate crystals in the given urine sample.

->Accuracy of 83% was acheived using this model
+>Accuracy of 83% was acheived using this model.